Meet the propagandists and conspiracy theorists behind OAN

 Rion’s bio boasts that before she came to OAN, she worked as a volunteer on Trump’s 2016 campaign and spent time “producing illustrations for President Trump and family.”

-- Robert Herring Sr.:
+- Robert Herring Sr.

 Robert Herring Sr. founded OAN in 2013 with money he made in the circuit board industry.
 While Herring has not personally used OAN airtime to undertake overt and aggressive conspiracy-mongering, he owns a network that has hired a bunch of people that do.
 On Twitter, Herring boosts his own suspect theories (he’s been really into hydroxychloroquine as a coronavirus cure, which doctors are not yet confident in).
 According to the Washington Post, Herring banned polls that didn’t show Trump in first place during his last election,